 - If your breastmilk has been in stored in your fridge, to warm the bag or bottle you can either use a bottle warmer or place it under running hot water, in a cup or bowl full of hot water.
 Do NOT microwave your breastmilk or heat quickly on the stove.
 This also damages the composition of the milk and can create hot spots which can scald your baby’s mouth.
 No fun.

 - If your trying to thaw your frozen breastmilk, first move your milk to your fridge the night before.
 If you need it sooner than that, you can hold the bag or bottle under warm running water.
 It will obviously take a longer to thaw and warm than a cool/cold bag of breastmilk that was stored in the fridge.
 When you have a hungry baby, that might not be ideal.

 - Another major question that I get asked is if you can refreeze your breastmilk.
 No, you can’t.
 Do NOT refreeze.
-Once it’s frozen, you must use it within 24-hours (which that is how long it is safe in the refrigerator.)
+Once it’s frozen and then thawed, you must use it within 24-hours (which that is how long it is safe in the refrigerator.)